nunomourinho/forensicVmAutopsyUserManual/docs/user/convert_to_vm.rst

 4. **Driver Installation and Conversion Completion**:

-   During this phase, the system installs the required KVM drivers.
+   During this phase, the system installs the required :term:`KVM drivers`.
 Various messages get displayed in this window.
 Here's a color code to understand them:

    - **Green**: Success messages.
    - **Blue**: Warnings.